aaron-phelps/dotfiles/README.md

 ./system_setup.sh

-## 2. Copy git .config files to .config

-Use zeditor/thunar or cp command in terminal to move files/folders as needed

-Reboot

----
 ### Done!
 Enjoy! - this is base installation - further steps show extra config
 ---

-## 3. Pacman and/or Yay installed pkgs to a txt file
+## 2. Pacman and/or Yay installed pkgs to a txt file

 cd ~/dotfiles